UnlyEd/universal-language-detector/README.md

   req,
   serverCookies: cookies, // Cookie "i18next" takes precedence over navigator configuration (ex: "i18next: fr")
   fallbackLanguage: FALLBACK_LANG, // Fallback language in case the user's language cannot be resolved
-  acceptedLanguages: ACCEPTED_LANGUAGES, // If the detected main language isn't allowed, then the fallback will be used
+  supportedLanguages: SUPPORTED_LANGUAGES, // If the detected main language isn't allowed, then the fallback will be used
   errorHandler: (error) => { // Use you own logger here, Sentry, etc.
     console.log('Custom error handler:');
     console.error(error);
   },
-  resolveSecondaryLanguage: (primaryLanguage, fallbackLanguage, acceptedLanguages, errorHandler) => { // If not provided, a default implementation that only covers very simple use cases (2 languages) will be used
+  resolveSecondaryLanguage: (primaryLanguage, fallbackLanguage, supportedLanguages, errorHandler) => { // If not provided, a default implementation that only covers very simple use cases (2 languages) will be used
     switch (primaryLanguage) {
       case 'fr':
         return 'en';